Skip to main content

 R 792.10283 Hearing sites; accessibility; accommodations.

 (2) For non-property tax contested cases, the hearing may be conducted telephonically, by video conferencing, or in-person.
-If the hearing is in-person, the hearing shall be conducted at a site to be determined by the tribunal.
+If the hearing is in-person, the hearing must be conducted at a site to be determined by the tribunal.

 (4) A person who has a disability and who needs to be accommodated for effective participation in a hearing shall contact the tribunal in writing or telephonically not less than 7 days before the scheduled hearing date.